-During Open Registration.
-Open Registration begins about a month prior to the first day of class.
+During Registration.
 Dates are listed on the registration page.

 Yes!
 To schedule an appointment contact the Career Advising Center on your campus.

 Some classes have prerequisites.
 It could be a test score, meaning a student has to demonstrate that they are eligible for the course based on a standardized placement exams like the COMPASS, ACT, SAT or ASSET.
 Other courses may require the completion of prerequisite courses before registering (for example, a student needs to successfully complete ACCT1200 –Principles of Accounting I before they can register for ACCT1210 – Principles of Accounting II).